run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/register-a-service.md

 title:  Register a service
 Description: This feature provides a variety of actions, such as including, changing, and deleting a service.

-#Register a service
+# Register a service

 The service registration is divided in two types:

-•	Business: provides business / IT services;
+•	Business: provides business/IT services;

 •	Technical: provides the support/technical services.